Talk to Engineer

 How an ETP Works — What Operators Actually Deal With

-1. Preliminary Treatment — Saving Equipment, Not Water
+1. Preliminary Treatment — Saving Equipment First

-2. Primary Treatment — Where Most Problems Start
+2. Primary Treatment — Where Stability Starts

 Equalization tank